edgenai/edgen/README.md

     <p align="center">⚡Edgen architecture overview</p>
 </div>

+## Contribute

+If you don't know where to start, check [Edgen's roadmap](https://github.com/orgs/edgenai/projects/1/views/1)!
+Before you start working on something, see if there's an existing issue/pull-request.
+Pop into Discord to check with the team or see if someone's already tackling it.

 ## Communication Channels

 - [Edgen Discord server](https://discord.gg/QUXbwqdMRs): Real time discussions with the ⚡Edgen team and other users.